Machu Picchu Tour

 - A small daypack and 2-3 L bottles of water

 - A fleece or jacket, basic toiletries

 - Hat for the sun, sunscreen, insect repellent

-- Passport (Cannot enter Train or Machu Picchu without passport)
+- Passport (you cannot board the train or enter Machu Picchu without your passport)

 - Money for souvenirs